Please do not attend parkrun if you display any COVID-19 symptoms.

 Getting there by road

 From the M4: Exit at J17, follow the A350 towards Chippenham.
 At Malmesbury Road roundabout take the 1st exit onto Malmesbury Road (B4158).
 At next roundabout take the 3rd exit for town centre (A420).
 Bear left under railway bridge onto New Road and at the mini-roundabout take the 1st exit onto Station Hill.
-Continue onto Cocklebury Road, and after the station pass Sadlers Mead on the right and turn right into the old Chippenham College carpark.
-Parking is free until 10:30 (you can pay a discounted rate if you want to stay longer).
+Continue onto Cocklebury Road, and after the station turn right into Sadlers Mead, then turn right into Sadlers Mead Multi Story Car Park.
+For prices please visit https://www.wiltshire.gov.uk/parking-chippenham

 From Trowbridge/Melksham: Follow A350.
 At the Lackham roundabout take the second exit towards Chippenham.
 After approx 1 mile continue through lights to the Rowden mini-roundabout and take the 3rd exit (A4 signposted town centre).
 At the Bridge Centre roundabout take the 4th exit (signposted ‘railway station’) and follow directions above.